dart-lang/language/resources/type-system/flow-analysis.md

 known to the flow analysis about the state of a variable at a given point in the source code.

-- `declaredType` is the type assigned to the variable at its declaration site (either explicitly or by type inference).
+- `declaredType` is either the type assigned to the variable at its declaration site (either explicitly or by initializer based inference), or an **initialization inferred type** computed by the flow analysis.
+An **initialization inferred type** may be in one of three states: absent, provisional, or final.

 - `promotedTypes` is an ordered set of types that the variable has been promoted to, with the final entry in the ordered set being the current promoted type of